AntonSol919/linkspace/basics.md

-There is a misconception on what an address is[^address], a host can get disconnected, you can't (re)share and (re)use your copy of the data, and every host has to pick a strategy when merging data but two entries share the same path.
+There is a misconception on what an address is[^address], a host can get disconnected, you can't (re)share and (re)use your copy of the data, and there is no agreement on what to do when two sets have entries with the same path but different data.

 [^address]: The perception is created that the address 'http://www.some_platform.com/image/BrokenMachine.jpg' is addressing '[image data]' - this is wrong.
 The address is used for your request to find where it needs to go, this address then usually replies with '[image data]'.
 A subtle but consequental difference.
 Linkspace does not have this discrepency.

-I would argue these are all accidental complexity.
+I would argue these fall under accidental complexity.

-Most noticeably the last one: How to merge two sets if both have `thread/BrokenMachine.jpg` but different data.
+The last one is perhaps the most surprising.
+What would be the correct way to merge two sets with overlapping paths?
+Which is correct when two different `thread/BrokenMachine.jpg` pictures are uploaded?

-Once the speed of light is measurable in a network, it is unavoidable for two computers to write to the same path without a costly synchronization steps.
+The reason I call it accidental complexity for each system to work around this problem differently is because there is only one solution that always works.
+Once the speed of light is measurable in a network, it is unavoidable for two or more computers to write to the same path.
+Our current norm to contact a single host that administrates what the 'real' copy is doesn't, and it should be obvious by now that a single-host setup has profound (social) consequences.

 In linkspace there is no such thing as a 'real' copy on a single host.

-Every path refers to multiple values.
+Every path refers to multiple entries.

 Each point is hashed.
 i.e. there exists a unique 32 bytes (or ~77-digit number) that uniquely identifies the point[^uniq] (which I'll show as <span id="hh0" >[HASH_0]</span> instead of typing out).